FaithCatholic/faith_subscriptions_lectionary/README.md

 # FAITH Subscriptions Lectionary

-This module provides a new entity: lectionary.
+This module provides a new content entity: lectionary.
 Lectionaries are numbered lists of specific biblical readings that match a particular theme, which are standarzied across the Church.
 This information is usually displayed within the main site content.

 This data is stored as an entity to improve re-usability.
 Lectionaries are a somewhat standard set of readings within the Church, and keeping this data in a separate entity allows easier modification in the future without jeopardizing functionality of other content.
 This model also avoids duplicating data that may prove troublesome.